je-suis-tm/web-scraping/README.md

-#Web Scraping
+# Web Scraping

-*Since this repo gained unexpected popularity, I would restructure everything slowly to make it more user-friendly.
+*Since this repository gained unexpected popularity, I would restructure everything slowly to make it more user-friendly.
 After all, most scripts were written in a very immature way during my early days of Python learning.
-Meanwhile, please be patient and see if anything that helps you along the way to being a data engineer.
+Meanwhile, please be patient and see if anything that may help you along the way to being a data engineer.
 Merci beaucoup!*

 ## Intro